 for a new beginning...

-Text and photos by Carl Benedict except where noted
+All Text and many photos by Carl Benedict

-"Our very life depends on everything recurring 'til we answer from within."
+"Our very life depends on everything's recurring till we answer from within."
 Robert Frost